In the previous section (Article 3) we discussed 3 ways to find Motivated Seller Leads.

 #2: Use a Property Information Form

-To get the conversation started, use a Property Information Form to collect some details from the seller.
+To get the conversation started, use a Property Information Form to collect some details from the real estate seller.

 You will need to learn more about his or her property, and having a simple questionnaire will serve as an excellent guide to collecting the information you need.
 It will also help you to come across more professional and prepared.